Updated on 2025/04/11

 Organization

-Graduate School of Veterinary Science Department of Veterinary Science Assistant Professor
+Graduate School of Veterinary Science Department of Veterinary Science Associate Professor

 School of Veterinary Science Department of Veterinary Science